-1 Registered address is Associated British Ports, Port Office, Ayr, Ayrshire, KA8 8AH.
-2This company is a subsidiary undertaking limited by guarantee.
+Registered address is Associated British Ports, Port Office, Ayr, Ayrshire, KA8 8AH.

+This company is a subsidiary undertaking limited by guarantee.

-15. Ultimate parent undertaking and controlling parties
+16. Ultimate parent undertaking and controlling parties

-The company is a private company limited by shares registered in England and Wales.
-Its immediate parent undertaking is ABP Bonds UK Limited ("ABPB").
+ABP Bonds UK Limited is a private company limited by shares registered in England and Wales.

-The ultimate parent undertaking and controlling party is ABP (Jersey) Limited ("ABPJ"), a limited liability company registered in Jersey.
+The immediate and ultimate parent undertaking and controlling party is ABP (Jersey) Limited ("ABPJ"), a limited liability company registered in Jersey.
 ABPJ produces consolidated financial statements that comply with IFRS and are available from its registered office at 44 Esplanade, St Helier, Jersey, JE4 9WG.
 The consolidated financial statements of ABPJ are the smallest and largest group in which the company is included.

-The wider group's main trading group headed by ABPA Holdings Limited annual report and accounts can be obtained at its registered offices, 25 Bedford Street, London, WC2E 9ES.
+The wider group's main trading group headed by ABPA Holdings Limited (ABPAH) annual report and accounts can be obtained at its registered offices, 25 Bedford Street, London, WC2E 9ES.